GENOCIDE WITH A HAPPY FACE: TRUMP’S VERY BAD IDEA: Meeting with Netanyahu, Trump doubles down on relocating all Palestinians from Gaza – My Comments

 President Donald Trump doubled down on his controversial efforts to relocate Palestinians from Gaza, telling reporters that he would hope to resettle most if not all in neighboring countries, perhaps permanently.

 Netanyahu did not comment on the relocation plans.
 In response to questions about the ceasefire, whose second stage is now being negotiated, he repeated his vow to achieve the goals his government has set out in the war that began with Hamas’ Oct.
-7, 2023, attack on Israel.
+7, 2023, attack on Colony.
 Those include both releasing the hostages held by Hamas, and dismantling the terror group.
-The ceasefire’s second stage may place those goals in tension, as it is meant to include the complete withdrawal of Israeli forces from Gaza.
+The ceasefire’s second stage may place those goals in tension, as it is meant to include the complete withdrawal of Trader forces from Gaza.

 Here’s some of what Trump and Netanyahu said in their first meeting since Trump returned to office.